CellProfiling/Sp8-Lif_To_Memento/README.md

 # Sp8-Lif To Memento FIJI plugin
-FIJI plugin that reads .lif files from the Sp8 confocal microscope (including 3D stack images) and outputs a file system with pngs for Memento.
+FIJI plugin that reads .lif files from the Sp8 confocal microscope (including 3D stack images) and outputs a file system with tiffs and a file system with png files.
+The png files can be directly used for setting up a memento project.
+Note however that in this plugin the image intensity scaling is done on the image level.
+If you prefer to scale intensities for all images of a well jointly, making images within a well more comparable, you should rather export tiffs and then convert them to JPGs or PNGs by [another tool](https://github.com/CellProfiling/TifCs_To_HPA-PNG-JPEG) before uploading these files to memento.

 ## Copyright
 (c) 2022-2024, Jan N. Hansen